MarcinOrlowski/trans-tool/docs/checks/starts-with-the-same-case.md

 `StartsWithTheSameCase` ensures first word found in translation starts with the same character case (be it upper or lower cased) as first word found in base string.
-Please note that the checkers looks for words to match first, skipping character sequences that do not start with aplhabetic character.
+Please note that the checkers looks for words to match first, skipping character sequences that do not start with alphabetic character.
 For example, having base string:

 ```ini
 key = Llorem ipsum: %s